Early Earth

-This period of Earth's history involved the planet's formation from the solar nebula via a process known as accretion.
-This time period included intense meteorite bombardment as well as giant impacts, including the Moon-forming impact, which resulted in a series of magma oceans and episodes of core formation.
-After formation of the core, delivery of meteoritic or cometary material in a "late veneer" may have delivered water and other volatile compounds to the Earth.
-Although little crustal material from this period survives, the oldest dated specimen is a zircon mineral of 4.404 ± 0.008 Ga enclosed in a metamorphosed sandstone conglomerate in the Jack Hills of the Narryer Gneiss Terrane of Western Australia.
-The earliest supracrustals (such as the Isua greenstone belt) date from the latter half of this period, about 3.8 gya, around the same time as peak Late Heavy Bombardment.
+Although little crustal material from this period survives, the oldest dated rock is a zircon mineral of 4.404 ± 0.008 Gya enclosed in a metamorphosed sandstone conglomerate in the Jack Hills of the Narryer Gneiss terrane of Western Australia.
+The earliest supracrustals (such as the Isua greenstone belt) date from the latter half of this period, about 3.8 Gya, around the same time as peak Late Heavy Bombardment.